iainaitken/makers-course/feedback.md

 _What could I do better?_

 > I dont think I got any complaints for you... maybe keeping a better eye on time for breaks (that goes for me too)~~~~

+## Week 7

+__15 March - Feedback from first Review__

+_GENERAL FEEDBACK_

+> Feedback: Well done with completing your first review session.
+You have shown really good problem-solving skills and a good familiarity with Ruby.
+I would just encourage you to consider using a simpler test progression in order to drive the growth of your algorithm and focus a bit less on the implementation details from the beginning and how you assume that you would like the algorithm to work.
+You could also just try and gather more information about the program from the client in order to have a better overall understanding of how the program might behave.

+See pdf for detailed feedback.